When you want to do something new, your first instinct may be to learn everything about it.

 So what am I talking about, and how can it be applied in a practical way?

 In the video below, I share what I’ve found to work.

-After you finish watching, I recommend you read the rest of the article below, as it complements the video.
+After you finish watching, I recommend you read the rest of the article below, because I share more goodies.